rezamarzban/PHP-V8/README.md

 "php --ri V8"

 Note: PHP-V8 extension is only available for AMD processors.
+And i followed all of web guides to installing V8 extension for PHP, But all of these were unsuccessful.

+After running last command you will see something like as this that shows V8 extension is installed successfully: